 What are the types of lung cancer?

 Lung cancers, also known as bronchogenic carcinomas, are broadly classified into two types: small cell lung cancers (SCLC) and non-small cell lung cancers (NSCLC).
-This classification is based upon the microscopic appearance of the tumor cells themselves.
+This classification is based upon the microscopic appearance of the tumor cells themselves, specifically the size of the cells.
 These two types of cancers grow and spread in different ways and may have different treatment options, so a distinction between these two types is important.

 SCLC comprise about 20% of lung cancers and are the most aggressive and rapidly growing of all lung cancers.
 SCLC are strongly related to cigarette smoking, with only 1% of these tumors occurring in nonsmokers.
 SCLC metastasize rapidly to many sites within the body and are most often discovered after they have spread extensively.
 Referring to a specific cell appearance often seen when examining samples of SCLC under the microscope, these cancers are sometimes called oat cell carcinomas.

 NSCLC are the most common lung cancers, accounting for about 80% of all lung cancers.
 NSCLC can be divided into three main types that are named based upon the type of cells found in the tumor:

 - Adenocarcinomas are the most commonly seen type of NSCLC in the U.S. and comprise up to 50% of NSCLC.
 While adenocarcinomas are associated with smoking, like other lung cancers, this type is observed as well in nonsmokers who develop lung cancer.
 Most adenocarcinomas arise in the outer, or peripheral, areas of the lungs.

 - Bronchioloalveolar carcinoma is a subtype of adenocarcinoma that frequently develops at multiple sites in the lungs and spreads along the preexisting alveolar walls.